 - All long long variants of intrinsics.
 This includes all TI C55x intrinsics prefixed with 11, for example, 11sadd and 11sh1. long long variants of intrinsics are not supported in the ARM compilation tools because they operate on 40-bit data. - All arithmetic intrinsics with side effects.
 For example, the TI C55x intrinsics firs and lms are not defined in c55x.h.

-Note

-An exception is the ETSI support function for saturating division, divs.
-This intrinsic i

-supported in c55x.h.
+• Intrinsics for ETSI support functions, such as L_add_c and L_sub_c.
+Note An exception is the ETSI support function for saturating division, divs.
+This intrinsic is supported in c55x.h.